High Tolerance to Drugs or Alcohol

 Is Having a High Tolerance to Drugs or Alcohol Bad?

-Having a high tolerance to drugs and alcohol is not necessarily bad.
+Having a high tolerance to drugs or alcohol is not necessarily bad.
 It simply means that if you consume a constant amount, it produces a lesser effect over time.
 And it means that you need more to produce the same effect.

 Dangers of Having a High Alcohol Tolerance